-The following Immigration guidance note Produced in partnership with Alex Piletska of Turpin Miller and Catherine Maclay of Self-employed locum provides comprehensive and up to date legal information covering:
+The following Immigration practice note produced in partnership with Alex Piletska of Turpin Miller and Catherine Maclay of Self-employed locum provides comprehensive and up to date legal information covering:

-People granted leave to enter or remain in the UK for a limited period frequently have conditions attached to their permission.
+People granted permission to enter or stay in the UK for a limited period frequently have conditions attached to their permission.
 These can include restrictions on work, occupation, study or claiming public funds, and a requirement to register with the police.
-For information on who requires leave to enter and remain, see the 'Who requires permission to travel to the UK?' topic in Lexis®PSL Immigration.
+For information on who requires permission to enter and stay, see the 'Who requires permission to travel to the UK?' topic in LexisNexis® Immigration.

-This Practice Note explains what the conditions of leave are and when and how they can be attached to a person’s permission and the consequences of breach of conditions.
+This Practice Note explains the different types of conditions, when and how they can be attached to a person’s permission and the consequences of breach of conditions.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.